alegarciadelrio/devops-challenges/aws-developer-associate.md

 - **Maximum execution**: 900 seconds
 - **context.awsRequestId**: within the function to fetch the unique identifier associated with each invocation
+- **Memory**: Lambda allocates CPU power in proportion to the amount of memory configured

 ### <a name="lambda-code-examples"></a>Code Examples